icpctools/icpctools/CDS/README.md

 Several services normally require additional hardware or software to run; e.g. /video/desktop requires a team machine that's capturing and streaming desktop video.
-To avoid this requirement during a test (contest playback), the CDS allows you to put into the contest location (CDP) a _test_ folder that contains some sample data.
+To avoid this requirement during a test (contest playback), the CDS allows you to put into the contest package a _test_ folder that contains some sample data.
 The following is a list of the sample files that are supported:

 *   reaction.m2ts
 *   submission.json